IBM-Cloud/terraform-provider-ibm/website/docs/r/iam_user_policy.html.markdown

 Provides a resource for creating and assigning an IAM Access policy to a user.
 To assign a policy to one user, the user must exist in the account to which you assign the policy.
 To assign a policy to all of the services under an account, the value for `service name` must be `All Identity and Access enabled services`.
 To assign a policy to all of the service instances under a service, you must leave the value blank for `service instance`.

 **Note**: Currently only one service name and service instance supported.
+Currently Supported Service names are
+1. IBM Bluemix Container Service
+2. All Identity and Access enabled services

 ## Example Usage